Signatures of valley drift in the diversified band dispersions of bright, gray, and dark excitons in MoS2 monolayers under uni-axial strains: Results and discussion

-The calculated exciton fine structure of un-strained \ch{MoS2}-ML as shown in Figure 2 (c) and (d) exhibits the BX-DX splitting of 14 meV, which is in excellent agreement with the experimental observation of Ref.{\citenum{B-D-splitting}}.
-As recognized from the previous studies, the BX-DX splitting results from the combined effects of spin-orbit interaction and {Coulomb interactions} \cite{WH-2023,JD-2023,Louie-2015} For \ch{MoS2}-MLs, the latter effect contributes the dominant short-ranged EHEI (SR-EHEI) to push upwards the energies of the spin-allowed BX doublet and leave the spin-forbidden exciton one (GX and DX) to be the lowest exciton states.
-The similar dispersive features of {Figure 2 (c) to that of Figure 2 (d)} indicates the nearly isotropic exciton band structure of an un-strained \ch{MoS2}-ML, as observed in the exciton energy contours of { Figure 3 (a)-(d)}.
+The calculated exciton fine structure of un-strained \ch{MoS2}-ML as shown in Fig. 2 (c) and (d) exhibits the BX-DX splitting of 14 meV, {consistent with the experimental observation of Ref.~{\citenum{B-D-splitting}}.
+This splitting, caused by the combined effects of spin-orbit interaction and {Coulomb interactions} \cite{WH-2023,JD-2023,Louie-2015}, is dominated by short-ranged EHEI (SR-EHEI), raising the spin-allowed BX doublet and leaving the spin-forbidden exciton GX and DX as the lowest exciton states.} {The SR-EHEI leads to a tiny sub-nm-scaled splitting of the spin-forbidden exciton doublet, and, combined with the spin-orbit interaction, activates the brightness of upper spin-forbidden states with small out-of-plane dipoles. \cite{X-Marie-2016} Hence, the upper band of the DX doublet is often referred to as GX band. {Fig. 3 (c)} shows the out-of-plane dipoles of the finite-momentum GX states of an un-strained \ch{MoS2}-ML.
+Note that, by contrast to the optical activation of the upper GX band, the lower DX band still remain totally dark in a strain-free \ch{MoS2}-ML. }

-In the absence of strain, it is known that the BX bands are doubly valley-degenerate at the $\Gamma_{ex}$ point where ${\boldsymbol{Q}}=(0,0)$ and, with increasing $\left|\boldsymbol{Q}\right|\neq 0 $, turn out to be split by the long-ranged {EHEI (LR-EHEI)\cite{Louie-2015,Yao-Wang-2014}}.
-Note that the upper ${\text B}_u$-band exhibits a quasi-linear dispersion due to the nature of dipole-dipole interaction in the LR-EHEI.\cite{Yao-Wang-2014,GH-2019,Louie-2015} As the result of LR-EHEI, the BX states in the linear B$_u$-band (parabolic B$_l$-band) carry the longitudinal (transverse) in-plane dipoles whose orientation are aligned (perpendicular) to the exciton momentum.
-Figure 3 presents the momentum-dependent transition dipoles of excitons, $\boldsymbol{D}^X_{S,\boldsymbol{Q}}$, in a un-strained and strained \ch{MoS2}-MLs, which are calculated by using the DFT-based exciton theory that is detailed in Sec.\uppercase\expandafter{\romannumeral 1}.C of SI.\cite{MME-2001,GH-2019,Oscar-2024}
+{For un-strained \ch{MoS2}}, it is known that the BX bands are doubly valley-degenerate at the $\Gamma_{ex}$ point where ${\boldsymbol{Q}}=(0,0)$ and, with increasing $\left|\boldsymbol{Q}\right| {=Q}\neq 0 $, turn out to be split by the long-ranged {EHEI (LR-EHEI)\cite{Louie-2015,Yao-Wang-2014}}. { Note that the upper ${\text B}_u$-band exhibits an unusual quasi-linear dispersion as a consequence of the dominant EHEI of BX that are linearly $Q$-dependent due to the in-plane dipole nature.}\cite{Yao-Wang-2014,GH-2019,Louie-2015} As the result of LR-EHEI, the BX states in the linear B$_u$-band (parabolic B$_l$-band) carry the longitudinal (transverse) in-plane dipoles whose orientation are aligned (perpendicular) to the exciton momentum.
+Fig. 3 presents the momentum-dependent transition dipoles of excitons, $\boldsymbol{D}^X_{S,\boldsymbol{Q}}$, in a un-strained and strained \ch{MoS2}-MLs, which are calculated by using the DFT-based exciton theory.\cite{MME-2001,GH-2019,Oscar-2024}

-The SR-EHEI leads to a tiny sub-nm-scaled splitting of the spin-forbidden exciton doublet, and, combined with the spin-orbit interaction, activates the brightness of upper spin-forbidden states with small out-of-plane dipoles. \cite{X-Marie-2016} Hence, the upper band of the DX doublet is often referred to as GX band. {Figure 3 (c)} shows the out-of-plane dipoles of the finite-momentum GX states of an un-strained \ch{MoS2}-ML.
-Note that, by contrast to the optical activation of the upper GX band, the lower DX band still remain totally dark in a strain-free \ch{MoS2}-ML.